codydegen/march_madness_simulator/further_reading.md

 3. Extract preliminary pick value data
    * Run `model.batch_simulate()` after creating a model with a nominal number of simulations (100-10000 is fine)
    * `model.create_json_files()` Will create *chalk.json*, *empty.json*, *reverse_lookup.json*, *preliminary_results.json*.
-     * You must fill in the information missing (wins for play in teams that lost must be set to 0 in the chalk and empty files, Overall number one and two seeds in the chalk file Should be set to seven and six wins respectively.
+     * You must fill in the information missing (wins for play in teams that lost must be set to 0 in the chalk and empty files, Overall number one and two seeds in the chalk file should be set to seven and six wins respectively.
 If you're doing a retrospective analysis and want to look at how things compared to the actual results, you need to fill out the actual.json file as well)
      * The *preliminary_results.json* file may have some issues if team abbreviations are inconsistent During bracket scraping.
 For example, LSU/Louisiana State, Abilene Christian/ACU, etc.  You will need to duplicate dictionaries for each spelling to point to the right place.